How Brexit could ruin your summer vacation

 Jenkins says that a no-deal scenario could cause growing queues at passport control, with the European Union intending to treat UK passengers as those from a "third country" rather than those enjoying full EU rights under freedom of movement.

 "This adds 90 seconds of border checks on each passenger," says Jenkins.
 "This is hours of delays disembarking any flight, and days of delays at Channel ports.
 It will be a spectacular introduction to the red tape of Brexit."
-Queues are likely to grow at both UK and EU airports, he added.
+Queues are likely to grow at UK and EU airports, he added.

 Not everyone forecasts doom and gloom.